porterjamesj/website/content/blog/6-testing-elisp.md

 [ert-runner](https://github.com/rejeep/ert-runner.el) to easily run tests from the command line in a headless Emacs instance.
-Here I'll describe what the experience was like and how I used some of the nicer parts of Emacs lisp to make it more pleasant.
+Here I'll describe what the experience was like and how I used some of the nicer parts of Emacs Lisp to make it more pleasant.

 ----